Pigna99/Discord-Manager/readme.txt

 1)Node.js
 2)A discord BOT made on the Discord Developer Portal.

+Note: To make the app work properly you need to toggle on the "Presence Intent" and the "Server Members Intent" in the configuration section of the BOT.
+Note2: You can choose the permissions of the bot and the Role Importance on the Discord Server Settings.

 After you have installed node.js and you have got the Discord Bot Token, you can start!